-After their debut album sent shockwaves throughout the world of alternative music, Nirvana’s 1991 follow-up Nevermind saw the Washington noisemakers elevated to iconic status.
-From the game-changing opening track to the infectious In Bloom, from the morose Polly to the depressive Something In The Way, Nevermind changed the sound of not only grunge but rock music forever.
-Kurt’s songwriting had evolved into the voice of a generation and the new addition of Dave Grohl on drums provides an even more frantic, punk energy to Nirvana’s inimitable sound.
+After their debut album Bleach sent shockwaves throughout the world of alternative music, Nirvana’s 1991 follow-up Nevermind saw the Washington noisemakers elevated to iconic status.
+From the game-changing opening track to the infectious In Bloom, from the morose Polly to the depressive Something In The Way, Nevermind changed the sound of not only grunge, but rock music forever.
+Kurt Cobain’s songwriting had evolved into the voice of a generation and the new addition of Dave Grohl on drums provides an even more frantic, punk energy to Nirvana’s inimitable sound.

-Here we look back on one of the greatest rock albums of all time, examining each song in-depth.
-Even the hidden track Endless, Nameless from later pressings.
+Here we look back on one of the greatest albums of all time, examining each song in-depth.
+Even the hidden track Endless, Nameless from later pressings…

 To give Teen Spirit proper emphasis, Butch wanted to use some studio trickery, though Kurt was typically reluctant.
 “I said, ‘Kurt, I want you to double-track the guitars and vocals, to really make this jump out of the speakers.’
 He thought it was ‘cheating’, especially with his vocals.
 So I had him do multiple vocal takes, and he sang them so consistently I could run them at the same time as a double track, and it really made the song sound powerful.”

 2. In Bloom

 The band had worked on In Bloom during the Smart Studios sessions with Butch for the mooted second Sub Pop album, which ended up serving as a dry-run for Nevermind.
 When they returned to the track for the sessions at California’s Sound City Studios, it was the first song they worked on for the album.
 “I was familiar with it because we’d worked on it for Sub Pop,” Butch told VH1’s Classic Albums.
 “I thought it would be good to start with a song where I was familiar with the arrangements.”